uidaholib/digital-collections-docs/content/collections/05-config.md

 Finally, please ensure that the placeholder content on the "about.md" file is replaced.
 Check the [Interpretive Pages cb-docs](https://collectionbuilder.github.io/cb-docs/docs/pages/interpretive/) for more information on editing the file, and our [formatting tips for our conventions]({{ '/content/collections/07-about.html' | relative_url }}).

+The About page should describe the context of the collection content, where the material comes from, and any background on the project.
+They can cite sources, explain content details (such as extent or missing items), and acknowledge contributors.

 ## README

 If a collection is highly customized, has ongoing processes for updates, or other information that should be noted--please create a file following the pattern "README-collectioname.md" at the root of the project.